chaukhoa97/portfolio-v2/docs/General Web/performance.md

 ### Clean code

+- Separate logic and UI by using custom hooks (prefered) or [Container/ Presentational Pattern](https://www.patterns.dev/posts/presentational-container-pattern).
 - SOLID, DRY
-- YAGNI (You Aren't Gonna Need It): DDon't add code that you only think you **might** need in the future.
+- YAGNI (You Aren't Gonna Need It): Don't add code that you only think you **might** need in the future.
 - KISS (Keep It Simple, Stupid): The simpler the code, the easier it is to understand and maintain.
 - Meaningful Variable Names and Comments.
 - Avoid premature optimization.